 - Head to the NWF website and fill out the quick certification form.
 The form is honor based.
 There is no need to provide photos or other proof that you meet the criteria.

-- Pay the $20 registration fee and you are good to go.
+- Pay the $20 application fee and you are good to go.
 These funds go towards helping NWF’s efforts.

 - Once you are officially certified you’ll have the option to purchase a sign to display in your yard.